opentaps/open-climate-investing/book/New-Asset-Classes.md

 Ever wonder who would play you in a movie?

-Unfortunately, the ambitious financial whiz is a big short in Hollywood these days.
+Unfortunately, Hollywood has been unkind to the financial whiz these days.
 Just look at Mr. Big.
-If finance is what you do, then you'll probably lose at love and life to an organic farmer, chef, or animal rescuer.
+If finance is what you do, then you're a big short.

 But what if you were actually using finance to save the world?
 What if, instead of financing shopping malls, you financed forests?
 Instead of bidding on futures, you bid on wildlife habitats?
 Instead of structuring buyouts, you structured deals to stop climate change?